senke423/Running-tracker/README.md

 * You can export activity data as `.json`, `.sqlite` or `.txt`.
 * You can list through activity history and see your current PRs.
 * You can see your activity data visualized on a chart, change the time scale, and toggle between "distance" and "time" for the y axis.

+## Dependencies

+* To run the project, the following dependencies need to be installed:
+`$ npm i electron sqlite3`